eparsonnet93/ekpmeasure/docs/source/start.rst

 Control
 #######

 Control is a repository of instrument control code in addition to experimental control (often making use of one or more instruments).
-Experimental data obtained by using the :func:`experiment <ekpmeasure.control.core.experiment>` class will automatically generate meta_data for usage in analysis.
+Experimental data obtained by using the :func:`experiment <ekpy.control.core.experiment>` class will automatically generate meta_data for usage in analysis.

 experiment
-The experiment base class serves to manage scans over desired parameters via the :func:`n_param_scan <ekpmeasure.control.core.experiment.n_param_scan>` method and properly save + generate meta_data for usage in :func:`analysis <ekpmeasure.analysis>`
+The experiment base class serves to manage scans over desired parameters via the :func:`n_param_scan <ekpy.control.core.experiment.n_param_scan>` method and properly save + generate meta_data for usage in :func:`analysis <ekpy.analysis>`

 n_param_scan
 ************